Welcome Break Pension Plan (“the Plan”)

 The Trustees are required to report on the charges and transaction costs for the investments used in the default arrangement as well as the wider fund choice available and their assessment on the extent to which the charges and costs represent good value for members.

 The table that follows shows the Total Expense Ratios (the “TER”) applicable for each of the funds underlying the Plan’s default investment arrangement and those available through self-select options.
 The TER is a measure of the total charges deducted within a fund for investment management, platform services and administration.
 The costs for the general administration of the Plan are met by the Plan and not the member.
-The overall charge being deducted from a member’s fund will reflect the member’s allocation in each of the underlying funds, each of which is below the charge cap of 0.75% per annum.
+The overall charge being deducted from a member’s fund will reflect the member’s allocation in each of the underlying funds.
 The TER figures do not include transaction costs; these are the expenses associated with a member trading in and out of a fund as well as the investment manager trading a fund’s underlying securities, including commissions and stamp duty.
 These transaction costs are listed separately in the table.

 *Used in the Plan’s default investment option